sieloffs/NASCAR-Analytics/README.md

 ## Design

 - Each module is responsible for a single data source (laps, pit stops, results, tracks).
-These can be found under the src folder explained below.
+These can be found in the src folder explained below.
 - `process_season()` acts as an orchestration layer for a full season of data
 - `main.py` handles multi-season and multi-series execution